Enlightenment as a Neural process; a forensic look at the Buddha’s transformation.

 The mind is ‘silent’.
 “Suffering” is ‘ended’ as the left amygdala’s positive emotions now predominate.
 Bliss, ecstasy, unconditional love, etc.

 The story tells that he sat and looked at the morning star, venus.
 This suggests how he might have gotten hold of himself.
 By engaging a cognitive task.
 Putting all his attention into looking at a point of light, a common introspective task for meditators who experience inner points of light.
 However, Venus is not as bright as the sun.
-When the sun lights up the morning sky, venus will disappear.
-I would suggest that his limbic system was very labile just then, and given it’s contribution to the sense of self, it might have facilitated an interhemispheric intrusion; one that followed the cognitive context created shortly before, when he ended his episode with Mara.
+It will disappear when the sun lights up the morning sky.
+I would suggest that his limbic system was very labile or unsteady just then, and given it’s contribution to the sense of self, it might have facilitated an interhemispheric intrusion; one that followed the cognitive context created shortly before, when he ended his episode with Mara.
 In the new context, a new sense of self emerged.
 One that wasn’t based on language any longer.
 His non-linguistic sense of self became dominant.
 His choice to look off into space after touching the earth activated his right hippocampus again (due to it’s involvement with spatial perception).
 This time, it’s phenomena combined with the left amygdala’s (affective) contribution to the sense of self.
 So that the dominant sense of self acquired a non-linguistic cognitive basis.

 In other words, when The morning star vanished, so did he.